 Do you answer honestly when a friend asks “How are you”?

-If you’re like me, regardless of how you’re actually doing the answer to that question is almost always fine.
+How are you?
+If you’re like me, regardless of how you’re actually doing the answer to that question is almost always ‘I’m good’.

 I’ve been struggling through some tough stuff lately, but in an effort to avoid unloading my problems onto her I was keeping it all to myself.
-After the twentieth I’m fine she finally slapped me upside the head.
-“When you don’t share it makes me feel as if you don’t trust me or have any faith that I might be able to help.
+After the twentieth I’m fine she finally said “Look, when you don’t share what you’re going through it makes me feel like you don’t trust me to help.
 Having this one-sided relationship where you’re the only one allowed to offer support makes me feel bad.”

-Of course this was the total opposite of what I’d intended.
-I never saw her problems as a burden but I did see my own that way, so I thought that I was being a super awesome friend by lending an ear without dumping on her in return.
-It never occurred to me that I was denying her the chance to offer support, and preventing myself from having the opportunity to take it.
+Of course I never saw her problems as a burden, but I did see my own problems that way.
+So I thought that I was being a super awesome friend by lending her an ear without dumping on her in return.
+It never occurred to me that I was denying her the chance to be a friend, and preventing myself from having an opportunity for some support.

 A non-answer is expected

-In western culture How are you is more of a greeting than a genuine inquiry, and the social convention is to answer with a mindless Good thanks, how are you.
+In western culture it’s more of a greeting than a genuine inquiry, and the social convention is to answer with a mindless Good thanks, how are you.
 So it becomes a knee-jerk reaction to respond this way, and sometimes that habit can be hard to break.

 Denial is a safe place to hang out